Thomcray/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	Write a command thta finds all empty files and directories in the current directory and all sub-directories.
 	Write a script thta lists all the files with a gif extendion in the current directory and all itsd subdirectories.
 	Create a script that decodes acrostics that use the first letter of each line.
+	Write a script that parses web servers logs in TSV format as input and display 11 host or IP addresses which did the most requests.